-People often ask me, “Where do I start with teaching writers workshop lessons?”
+Writer’s workshop lessons do not need to be complicated.
+Teachers often ask me, “Where do I start with teaching writer’s workshop lessons?”
 My head swims with ideas!
 You’ve probably gathered by now that I LOVE teaching literacy; especially writing.
-I have written before about setting up for writers workshop and how the use of author studies is a great way to integrate writing skills into the teaching of writing.
-It wasn’t until now that I started putting together years of writing instruction with 2nd and 3rd grade kids into one comprehensive unit called Hooked on Writing.
+I have written before about setting up for writer’s workshop and how the use of author studies is a great way to integrate writing skills into the teaching of writing.
+It wasn’t until now that I started putting together years of writing instruction with 2nd and 3rd-grade kids into one comprehensive unit called Hooked on Writing.

-This writers workshop lesson set is designed to be a systematic approach to teaching writing that uses 4 mentor texts in each unit to teach the writing concepts that are required for students to become proficient writers.
+This writer’s workshop curriculum is designed to be a systematic approach to teaching writing that uses 4 mentor texts in each unit to teach the writing concepts that are required for students to become proficient writers.

 How to Begin